The region’s business card is the Sassolungo peak (3181 m)

 How to get to Val Gardena

 Val Gardena is one of the most famous and popular ski resorts in Italy, located in South Tyrol, in the Dolomites.
-The infrastructure of the resort is considered the best of the best, it is not for nothing that the World Alpine Skiing Championship was held here.
-In the valley of Val Gardena there are three resort towns – Selva Gardena, the largest, fun and noisy; Ortisei, the second largest, is suitable for family holidays and for spa lovers; Santa Cristina, the smallest and cozy, for lovers of nature and seclusion.
+The resort’s infrastructure is considered the best of the best, it is not for nothing that the Alpine Skiing World Championship was held here.
+There are three resort towns in the Val Gardena valley – Selva Gardena, the largest, fun and noisy; Ortisei, the second largest, suitable for family holidays and spa lovers; Santa Cristina, the smallest and most cozy, for lovers of nature and solitude.

-Fans of skiing, staying at the resorts of Val Gardena, will be able to test their strength on the slopes of the Sella Ronda massif, which is considered the most popular circular skiing route.
-All three resorts are connected by a continuous network of descents and lifts for maximum comfort on vacation.
+Skiing fans, staying at the resorts of Val Gardena, will be able to test their strength on the slopes of the Sella Ronda massif, which is considered the most popular circular ski route.
+All three resorts are connected by a continuous network of slopes and lifts for maximum comfort during their vacation.

 Getting to the towns of Val Gardena by public transport is quite difficult and time-consuming.
 The nearest city with an airport that accepts flights from Ukraine is Verona.

-Verona is located at a distance of about 200 km from the resort.
-To get from Verona to Val Gardena by public transport, you need to take a train to the town of Bolzano, and from there take a bus to one of the towns of Val Gardena.
-Together with the transfer from Verona airport to the train station and the transfer in Bolzano, the total travel time will take at least 5 hours, and this does not include the time spent on the flight.
+Verona is located about 200 km from the resort.
+To get from Verona to Val Gardena by public transport, you need to take a train to the town of Bolzano, and from there a bus to one of the settlements of Val Gardena.
+Together with the transfer from Verona airport to the train station and a transfer in Bolzano, the total travel time will take at least 5 hours, and this is not taking into account the time spent on the flight.

-That is why those tourists who go on vacation to Val Gardena often use transfer services or rent a car at the airport of arrival.
-Individual transfer Verona-Val Gardena is not a cheap pleasure, but it completely solves the issue with transfers and significantly reduces travel time.
-So you can order a transfer before the arrival time, in which case the travel time directly to Val Gardena from Verona airport will be only about 2 hours.
-In addition to individual transfer/taxi, there are bus shuttles from Malpensa airport, transportation is provided by Alto Adige Bus.
+That is why those tourists who go on vacation to Val Gardena most often use transfer services, or rent a car at the arrival airport.
+Individual transfer Verona-Val Gardena is not a cheap pleasure, but it completely solves the issue of transfers and significantly reduces travel time.
+So you can order a transfer before the time of arrival, in which case the travel time directly to Val Gardena from Verona airport will be only about 2 hours.
+In addition to individual transfers/taxi from Malpensa Airport, shuttle bus transfers are available, and the Alto Adige Bus company is responsible for transportation.

-It will take the same amount of time to get to the resorts of Val Gardena by rental car.
-The beauty of this method of transportation is that you can rent a car right at Verona airport, it will not take much time, but it will give you complete freedom of action.
+It will take the same amount of time to get to the resorts of Val Gardena by rented car.
+The beauty of this method of transportation is that you can rent a car directly at Verona Airport, it will not take much time, but it will give you complete freedom of action.
 Renting a car in Verona is a popular and popular option.

-You can get to the Val Gardena valley in similar ways from other cities in Italy, but they are all located at a greater distance than Verona.
-So, for example, Bergamo is 277 km away, Milan is 322 km away, Venice is 309 km away.
+You can get to Val Gardena from other cities in Italy in similar ways, but they are all located at a greater distance than Verona.
+For example, Bergamo is 277 km away, Milan is 322 km away, Venice is 309 km away.

 Val Gardena in summer